 An EOB is not a bill, but it may indicate a balance that is your responsibility.
 The balance may include your co-payment, deductible, or other costs outlined in your terms of coverage.
 If you have a question about your EOB or your terms of coverage, contact your insurance company.

 Your insurer will inform Highline Labs about any balance you owe, and we will send you a bill for that amount.

 If you are covered by more than one insurance plan, your primary insurer will process your claim first, and then any remaining balance will be billed to the secondary insurer.
 If a balance that is your responsibility remains after the secondary insurer has paid its portion of the claim, Highline will send you a bill for the balance due.

 Sometimes your insurer may request additional information or documentation.
 This can delay the time for you to receive a bill depending on your insurer’s timelines and policies.

 If you do not have insurance or your health care benefits do not cover clinical laboratory testing services, you will have to pay for the tests performed by Highline Labs.
-We will bill you at our self-pay prices at the time that the bill is generated.
+Highline reserves the right to adjust the rates charged to a Self-Pay Patient at any time without notice.

 Highline Labs also has a Financial Assistance Program available for those who qualify.
-If you would like more information, please call the billing department or email us at firstname.lastname@example.org for a copy of the application and conditions.
+If you would like more information or to see if you may qualify, please call the billing department or email at firstname.lastname@example.org for a copy of the application and eligibility conditions.